-Commercial roofing is not too different from residential roofing in terms of function.
+Commercial roofing systems are not too different from residential roofing in terms of function.
 Both are obviously used to protect property, but the former tends to focus more on purpose and function, while the latter does consider function but puts importance on design as well.

 While residential roofing tends to incorporate aesthetics in its design and form, commercial roofing does not consider this anymore since it is too high up from the ground to be seen and aesthetically appreciated.
 Commercial roofing tends to be flatter than residential roofing.
 There is not much slope on commercial roofing other than the required angle to allow for drainage to prevent the pooling of water.